Headshots & Blog by Vanie Poyey:

 - Definable Archetypes.
 “Instant read” personality types that we see in commercials every day.
 Not suggesting costumes or broad ranges of “characters” but shades of the performer in different settings, playing roles with different attitudes/vibes.

-- Eyes.
-Short of meeting a performer in person, I find the best way to connect with a person in a two dimensional object is through the eyes.
+- Short of meeting a performer in person, I find the best way to connect with a person in a two dimensional object is through the eyes.
 Are they prominent in the photo?
 Do they match the expression?
 Is there something being communicated?

 - Diffused Background.
 No better way to draw from the performer than to have a distracting background in focus.
 I once overheard a Casting Director say these words about a photo that a performer’s friend took in their backyard (with a palm tree in focus right behind them): “This looks like a photo I would find in a non-union talent pool.”
 Ouch!
 While carefully selected, diffused backgrounds can certainly complement a “look,” be sure to showcase yourself instead of the palm tree, brick wall, fence, etc.